After Effects vs Premiere Pro - Which you should choose?

-What’s the difference between Adobe Premiere Pro and Adobe After Effects, and when should you use which software?
+What’s the difference between Adobe After Effects and Premiere Pro, and when should you use which software?

 Video editing software has come a long way.
-In particular, two Adobe products receive much attention and are often the subject of debate: Adobe Premiere Pro and After Effects.
+In particular, two Adobe products receive much attention and are often the subject of debate: Adobe After Effects and Premiere Pro.
 You can use both tools for different video production tasks, but each has its own characteristics.

 After Effects is a tool built with visual effects in mind while Premiere Pro is a video editing tool.
 While each comes with a specialty, some people go for something else separately.
 Again, it depends on personal preference.
 If you’re more familiar with a program, you’re more likely to use it if it gets the job done.

-But let’s break this down and discuss the benefits of each tool, who wins between Adobe Premier Pro vs After Effects, and the best way to get started!
+But let’s break this down and discuss the benefits of each tool, who wins between Adobe After Effects vs Premiere Pro, and the best way to get started!

 Adobe After Effects is made to generate Assets and do fine-grained manipulation of existing footage.
 Its main strengths are in areas such as: